-Dr. Jacqueline Deal, a Senior Fellow of the Foreign Policy Research Institute, is President and CEO of the Long Term Strategy Group, a Cambridge, Massachusetts-based defense consultancy.
+Dr. Jacqueline Deal, a Senior Fellow of the Foreign Policy Research Institute, is President and CEO of the Long Term Strategy Group, a Washington, DC-based defense consultancy.
 For the last decade, she has worked with the Director of the Office of the Secretary of Defense/Net Assessment on projects related to East Asia.
 Recent studies include an analysis of the security implications of alternative Chinese futures, an assessment of China’s capacity for technological innovation, and a book chapter on China’s energy security strategy.

 Deal has held postdoctoral fellowships at the Belfer Center for Science & International Affairs at Harvard’s Kennedy School of Government and the John M. Olin Institute for Strategic Studies in the Government Department of Harvard’s Faculty of Arts & Sciences.
 She has been published in the New York Times, Policy Review, the Weekly Standard, and War in History, and she has been cited in a range of media outlets including Newsweek.
 Prior to entering the national security field, she worked as a journalist and an investment analyst.